xtendui/xtendui/src/gatsby/markdown/components/list-group/index.md

 category: "Design"
 parent: "ListGroup"
 title: "ListGroup"
-description: "List subcomponent to group up buttons, inputs and other content."
+description: "ListGroup is a component to group up buttons, inputs and other content."
 ---

 ## Usage